 To access and print a PDF version of this "How To", please click here.

 Are you returning to school and concerned because you can't make your student loan payments while living on a student budget?
 Have you been searching for a job, but still find yourself unemployed?
 Is your current salary just not enough to cover your monthly bills, as well as your student loans?
 Help is available!
 But before going into specifics regarding deferment, let’s clarify some of the differences between Stafford, Direct and Perkins Loans.

 If you are enrolled in school at least half-time, you qualify for a student deferment.
-Most federal student loan lenders whether campus-based (Perkins Loans) or non-campus based (Direct and Stafford Loans) are able to retrieve your enrollment information electronically through an automated clearinghouse.
-If you have passed your add/drop period, the information about your enrollment is sent to your Stafford lender.
-It is your responsibility to contact your lender following the passing of the add/drop period to confirm your account status.
+Most federal student loan lenders whether campus-based (Perkins Loans) or non-campus based (Direct and Stafford Loans) are able to access and retrieve your enrollment information electronically through the National Student Clearinghouse (NSC).
+If you have passed your add/drop period, the information about your enrollment at most schools is sent electronically by the school’s registrar to the NSC.
 (Please be aware that interest does accrue on unsubsidized loans during deferment.)

 You may find yourself fully employed yet unable to make ends meet due to your economic circumstances.
 If you find yourself in this position, you may qualify for an economic hardship deferment.
-Just as the unemployment deferment, economic hardship deferment is available on both Stafford and Perkins Loans.
+Like the unemployment deferment, economic hardship deferment is available on Stafford, Direct and Perkins Loans.
 To file for economic hardship deferment you would follow the same steps as Filing an Unemployment Deferment (see STEPS 1 thru 3 in the previous section).
 (Again, please be aware that interest does accrue on unsubsidized loans during deferment.)

-For both Perkins and Stafford Loan Programs, depending on the note date of your loan, you may be eligible for other forms of deferment.
+For Perkins, Stafford and Direct Loan Programs, depending on the note date of your loan, you may be eligible for another sort of deferment.
 These deferments may be awarded for: studying in a graduate fellowship program, serving in a medical or dental internship or residency program, serving in the U.S. Armed Forces, working in a field eligible for employment cancellation benefits, receiving full-time rehabilitation training for disabled individuals, or becoming temporarily disabled.
 To see if you qualify for any of these deferments, please contact your loan holder.

 (UCLA attempts to provide up-to-date information in our Bruin Dollars and $ense How To Series.
 Please be aware that the content of this document is based upon information that was correct at the time of publication.
 All information pertaining to and gathered from both UCLA and other sources is subject to change without notice.)